-Automated Work Zone Speed Enforcement (AWZSE) uses portable systems (either vehicle- or other apparatus-mounted) to detect and record vehicles exceeding work zone posted speed limits by 11 miles per hour (mph) or more using electronic speed timing devices (radar or nonradar).
-Based on the findings and recommendations of a November 2012 report (PDF) issued by the State Transportation Advisory Committee (TAC), in 2018 the Pennsylvania General Assembly enacted legislation (Act 86 of 2018) to pilot an AWZSE program within the Commonwealth of Pennsylvania.
-The initiative is supported by the Pennsylvania Department of Transportation (PennDOT), the Pennsylvania Turnpike Commission (PTC) and the Pennsylvania State Police (PSP).
+The Work Zone Speed Safety Cameras (WZSSC) program uses portable systems (either vehicle- or other apparatus-mounted) to detect and record vehicles exceeding work zone posted speed limits by 11 miles per hour (mph) or more using electronic speed timing devices (radar or nonradar).

 Reduce speeds in work zones